Things to Do in Barcelona, Spain When Short on Time

 Barcelona offers much more than just a famous architect and street and one of those items is the beach!
 For beach lovers, skip the extra tower line at Sagrada Familia or take a shorter Gaudi walking tour during your one day in Barcelona and use that time to take a couple afternoon hours to hit the beaches of Barcelona.
 The ones on La Barceloneta are ideal for both sun-bathing and people-watching, plus have gorgeous views of the coastline.

 For a really spectacular view of the coast head up to the top of the trendy W Hotel in Barcelona for a drink.

-If you have time for dinner, try a seafood Paella.
+If your day in Barcelona includes time for dinner, try a seafood Paella.
 Barcelona is right by the sea and has fresh seafood available at many restaurants and Paella is a traditional Spanish meal.
 There are many nice restaurant locations to choose from along Barcelona’s boardwalk.